 We will provide a step-stool so that students can reach the rocket to make necessary adjustment.
 WBR station supervisor will also be available to adjust part of the rocket as needed.
-Once the rocket has been pressurized, students are not allowed to touch the rocket for safety reason, again the station supervisor will help.
+Once the rocket has been pressurized, students are not allowed to touch the rocket for safety reasons; again the station supervisor will help.

 The cancellation of the Water Rocket event on the night before a tournament will stand regardless of how the weather turns out on tournament day.